NU-CPGME/aku_genomics_workshop_2022/part_2/2B_intro.md

 ----

-Use the presentation time to download the demo data we'll be using in the exercises later:
+Use the presentation time to download the demo data we'll be using in the exercises:

 ### [Download data](https://downgit.github.io/#/home?url=https://github.com/NU-CPGME/aku_genomics_workshop_2022/tree/master/demo_data)